choi-william/robotic-drl/README.md

 #### camera/capture ####

-A simple program to capture images from a camera.
+A simple program to capture images from a camera, and includes several flags:

-Also includes tools for undistorting a single image and tracking the position of a yellow object
+- -u: Undistorts a single image and tracking the position of a yellow object
+- -t: Performs object tracking and provides sliders to tune. 's' can be pressed to save the parameters
+- -a: Launches tracking which can be used in the arena.
+Also uses various flags for custom parameter loading

 #### camera/calibrate ####